NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 than the “app-20210507174503-1704” because the score(in the csv output) for “app-20210507174503-2538”
 is higher than  “app-20210507174503-1704”.
 Here the `Problematic Duration` is zero but please keep in mind that we are only able to detect certain issues.
-This currently includes some UDFs, some decimal operations and nested complex types.
+This currently includes some UDFs and nested complex types.
 The tool won't catch all UDFs, and some of the UDFs can be handled with additional steps.

 Please refer to [supported_ops.md](./supported_ops.md) for more details on UDF.
-For decimals, the tool tries to parse for decimal operations but it may not capture all of the decimal operations if they aren’t in the event logs.

 The second output is a more detailed output.
 Here is a sample output requesting csv style output: